Draco volans: Description

-Draco volans grows to a length of up to 22 cm, including the tail.
+D. volans grows to a length of up to 22 cm, including the tail.
 The body is tan in colour with dark flecks.

 The patagium of the male is tan to bright orange with dark banding.
 The female's patagium has irregular markings rather than banding.

 Habitat

-This species can be found in tropical rainforests in Southeast Asia.
+D. volans can be found in tropical rainforests in Southeast Asia.
 It is commonly found in early second growth forests, in open secondary forest, and on forest edges.

 Locomotion

 The "wings" of D. volans are supported by its ribs, which form the skeleton of the patagia.
 However, its elongated ribs are superadded to aid forming its "wings", and not to assist respiration.

 This species is considered a passive glider, or parachutist.
 However, previous studies have also shown that it can be considered a gliding animal.
-This means that it doesn't have to deal with the aerodynamic and metabolic imperatives required for active flight.
+This means that it does not have to deal with the aerodynamic and metabolic imperatives required for active flight.

 Behaviour

-Draco volans is diurnal, and is "commonly seen running along branches, displaying, and gliding".
+D. volans is diurnal, and is "commonly seen running along branches, displaying, and gliding".